 Which Kennel Club makes that decision depends upon which is the body which presides over the registration of pedigree dogs in your region.

 In the USA this is the American Kennel Club (AKC) In the UK this is the Kennel Club (KC).

-In many countries around the world dogs Kennel Clubs divide dogs into just seven main groups or types of dog.
+In many countries around the world dogs Kennel Clubs divide dogs into just seven differet types of dogs.